 Security Name Eligible Assets Statutory requirements Perfection Mortgage Real Assets Created under Chapter IV of the Transfer of Property Act 1882 by way of executing a mortgage deed along with an Irrevocab- le General Power of Attorney ("IGPOA").
-Must be governed by Bangla- desh law to be treated as security to have the right of foreclosure and statutory priority over com- pany assets upon liquidation Self-help remedies available only if expressly provided in the mort- gage deed execution In case of company mortgagor, Hypothecation Movable assets (present and future) (including bank accounts) Created under Section 159 of the Companies Act 1994 by way of executing a deed of hypotheca- tion (can be fixed or floating, or both) along with a IGPOA Must be governed by Bangla- desh law to be treated as security to have the right of foreclosure and statutory priority over com- pany assets upon liquidation Self-help remedies available only if expressly provided in the deed In case of a company mortgagor, perfection as a charge with Registrar of Joint Stock Companies and firms within 21 Assignment Agreement Contractual rights / receivables Created under Section 8 of the Transfer of Property Act 1882 by way of executing an Assignment Agreement with an IGPOA Must be governed by Bangladesh law to be treated as security to have the right of foreclosure and statutory priority over company assets upon liquidation Self-help remedies available only if expressly provided in the agreement other than acknowledgment from the contract counterparty
+Must be governed by Bangla- desh law to be treated as security to have the right of foreclosure and statutory priority over com- pany assets upon liquidation Self-help remedies available only if expressly provided in the mort- gage deed Payment of stamp duty Payment of registration fees (0.1% of secured value) and registration with Office of Sub- Registrar within 90 days of execution In case of company mortgagor, perfection as a charge with Registrar of Joint Stock Companies and firms within 21 days by paying the applicable registration fees Hypothecation Movable assets (present and future) (including bank accounts) Created under Section 159 of the Companies Act 1994 by way of executing a deed of hypotheca- tion (can be fixed or floating, or both) along with a IGPOA Must be governed by Bangla- desh law to be treated as security to have the right of foreclosure and statutory priority over com- pany assets upon liquidation Self-help remedies available only if expressly provided in the deed Payment of stamp duty of BDT300, In case of a company mortgagor, perfection as a charge with Registrar of Joint Stock Companies and firms within 21 days by paying registration fees Assignment Agreement Contractual rights / receivables Created under Section 8 of the Transfer of Property Act 1882 by way of executing an Assignment Agreement with an IGPOA Must be governed by Bangladesh law to be treated as security to have the right of foreclosure and statutory priority over company assets upon liquidation Self-help remedies available only if expressly provided in the agreement Payment of stamp duty No other perfection formalities other than acknowledgment from the contract counterparty Registration is optional but recommended

-Five thousand Taka for the first One crore Taka and for the remainder of the loan amount an additional duty at the rate of 0.1% of the remainder amount but not exceeding 5 (Five) crore Taka.
+Taka for the first One crore Taka and for the remainder of the loan amount an additional duty at the rate of 0.1% of the remainder amount but not exceeding 5 (Five) crore Taka.